scottpetrovic/personal-blog/README.md

 ## Adding or editing posts

 Add a new MD file to the content > posts area.
 See other markdown files for reference.
+If you are running the build, the project should automatically update.

 ## Final production build